sparkflows/sparkflows-docs/docs/user-guide/export-import/export-pipelines.rst

-Exporting Pipelines
+Export Pipelines
 ==============

 Fire Insights enables you to export Pipelines as JSON files.
 These JSON files can be imported into another instance of Fire Insights.

 Below are the steps for exporting Pipelines.

-Steps for Exporting Pipelines
+Steps for Export Pipelines
 -----

 You can Login to Fire Insights Web server URL and follow below steps: